Fiona-600/Project-2020/README.md

-For each sample, four features were measured i.e.
+For each sample, four features/variables were measured i.e.

-  -	Sepal length in centimetres
+  -	Sepal length in centimetres - sepal_length
-  -	Sepal width in centimetres
+  -	Sepal width in centimetres - sepal_width
-  -	Petal length in centimetres
+  -	Petal length in centimetres - petal_length
-  -	Petal width in centimetres
+  -	Petal width in centimetres petal_width

 A flower is classified as either among those based on the four features given.
 Fisher developed a linear discriminant model to distinguish the species from each other based on the combination of these four features.

 The iris 'petal' and 'sepal' are indicated in fig. 3 below.

-*Fig 3 - Iris Petals and Sepals
+*Fig 3 - Iris Petals and Sepals*

 ![alt text](https://github.com/Fiona-600/Project-2020/blob/master/Fig%203%20%20Iris%20petal%20and%20sepal.png?raw=true)

 *Repository link: https://github.com/Fiona-600/Project-2020/blob/master/Fig%203%20%20Iris%20petal%20and%20sepal.png*

 **Detailed Analysis - Initial Findings**